jsa-research/limbus-buildgen/README.md

 |freebsd-clang|FreeBSD|Clang/LLVM|
 |freebsd-gcc|FreeBSD|GNU GCC|

-<a name="configuration-input"></a>
+<a name="configuration-files"></a>
-###### input
+###### files
-The `input` property takes an array of strings.
-Each string contains a [path](#paths) to a input file relative to the build directory.
+The `files` property takes an array of strings.
+Each string contains a [path](#paths) to an input file relative to the build directory.

 <a name="configuration-outputName"></a>
 ###### outputName
 The property `outputName` takes a string with the name of the final executable or library.
-Depending on the compiler and type, the name given by `outputName` is prepended, appended or both to form a system specific file name.
+Depending on the compiler and type, the name given by `outputName` is prepended, appended or both to form a file name according to the host's naming standard.

-Given a configuration with `"outputName": "file"` the following table shows the resulting file name:
+Given a configuration file with `"outputName": "file"` the following table shows the resulting file name:

 |Compiler|Type|File name|
 |:--|:--|:--|